tkellehe/tio-lang/README.md

 ### `?tio-runable`

  > Adds a button to the HTML elements that will execute the code.
 If not provided, the code will begin executing immediately.
- > The text of button is set to the value provided where the default is `RUN`.
+ > The text of button is set to the value provided where the default is `{RUN}`.
+If the value is `{RUN}` then it will generate
+ > the button as a small circle that can be animated.

 ### `?tio-animate`

  > A small animation sequence will be added while the program is executing.
+If not set, there will be no animation added to the code.

+### `?tio-animate-button`

+ > A small animation sequence will be added while the program is running for the button.
 If not set, there will be no animation.

 ---
 ---